BU-Spark/ml-bpl-liberator/README.md

 The final output of the entire pipeline is a JSON output full of the entire input dataset's processing.
 The output JSON encodes article information, including file/page location, location coordinates, OCR text, title, and named entities.

+The final presentation of this project for Spark! gave a detailed breakdown of the JSON output and its analogy to the actual Liberator pages.
+The presentation is available [here on Google Slides](https://docs.google.com/presentation/d/1ic3R6HgVVC_7Ymgjw_hyrITFRV563MjEC8D31PpCte4/edit?usp=sharing).

 # Further Work